-Projects and activities under the Foundation's Governance Programs are pursued within a wide range of areas, including: conflict management, counter‑corruption, decentralization and local governance, development of central executive institutions of government, legislative development, civil society development, media development, information and communication technology, and Islam and development.
+Projects and activities under the Foundation's Governance Programs are pursued within a wide range of areas, including: counter‑corruption, decentralization and local governance, development of central executive institutions of government, legislative development, civil society development, media development, information and communication technology, and Islam and development.

 Migrant and Child Labor in Thailand's Shrimp and Other Seafood Supply Chains

 To address child labor and labor conditions of migrant workers in Thailand's shrimp and other seafood supply chains, the International Labour Organization and The Asia Foundation present the landmark study: Migrant and Child Labor in Thailand's Shrimp and Other Seafood Supply Chains: Labor Conditions and the Decision to Study or Work.
 The study provides practical, empirically grounded policy recommendations to stakeholders in both national and provincial governments and industry, drawing on a combination of existing evidence and data from the ILO's work in Thailand and supplementary qualitative information generated through informant interviews, focus group discussions, and consultations with stakeholders.

 Strategic Uses of Data for Urban Development in Asian Cities